FelipeGangrel/okr-fake-api/README.md

 6 - Run `node ace migration:run` to run the migrations\
 7 - Run `node ace db:seed` to seed the database\
 8 - Run `npm run dev` to start the server
+9 - Run `docker-compose down` to stop the containers